Legal

 For enquiries, the main basis is taking steps at your request before entering into a possible contract, together with legitimate interests in responding to business enquiries and running the business sensibly.

-For website analytics, Quickler uses a cookie-consent prompt and only loads analytics after you actively allow them.
+For website analytics, quickler uses a cookie-consent prompt and only loads analytics after you actively allow them.
 Site security and basic hosting operations are handled under legitimate interests in protecting and operating the site.

 Who the data is shared with

-Quickler currently uses the following third-party services as processors or infrastructure providers:
+quickler currently uses the following third-party services as processors or infrastructure providers:

 How long data is kept